 In response to the economic impact of COVID-19, the Coronavirus Aid, Relief, and Economic Security (CARES) Act was signed into law on March 27, 2020.
-On August 8, 2020, a presidential memorandum was signed to provide an extension of this relief through December 31, 2020.
-The U.S. Department of Education (DOE) announced an additional extension of this relief through January 31, 2021.
+The U.S. Department of Education (DOE) announced an extension of this relief through September 30, 2021.
 The CARES Act encompasses a number of provisions that offer relief for student loan borrowers.
 If you have a student loan, here’s what you need to know.

 How Does the CARES Act Help Student Loan Borrowers?

-Interest and required payments on federal student loans owned by the U.S. Department of Education will automatically be suspended, without penalty, through January 31, 2021.
+Interest rates will be set to 0 percent, and required payments on federal student loans owned by the DOE will automatically be suspended through administrative forbearance, without penalty, through September 30, 2021.
 If, however, you wish to continue making repayments on your loan, you may do so.

-Retroactive to March 13, 2020, and effective through January 31, 2021, interest on applicable federal student loans will not accrue.
+Retroactive to March 13, 2020, and effective through September 30, 2021, interest on applicable federal student loans will be set to 0 percent.

 Which Loans Are Included?

 Federal student loans owned by the DOE are included.
-Federal student loans held by a commercial lender or directly by a school are excluded from this relief program.
-Private student loans are also excluded.
+Federal student loans held by a commercial lender or directly by a school are excluded from this relief program, as are private student loans.

 Will the Monthly Payment Change for Those Who Continue to Make Payments?